raphael-isvelin/cq_enclosure_builder/README.md

 **Note 1:** set your part as default for this category with [PartsFactory](#api-reference-parts-factory)'s `set_default_types`.

-**Note 2:** you don't need to use `@register_part`, it only allows your to use [PartsFactory](./src/cq_enclosure_builder/parts_factory.py) and its built-in cache.
-If not, simply instantiate your object as you normally would (`MyPart()`).
+**Note 2:** the `@register_part` decorator is optional but allows for integration with [PartsFactory](#api-reference-parts-factory) and its built-in caching.
+Without it, instantiate your object as usual, like `MyPart()`.

 <a name="available-parts-add-new-step"></a>
 ### Adding a new Part from a STL or STEP file

-TODO
+CadQuery only supports <a href="https://cadquery.readthedocs.io/en/latest/importexport.html" target="_blank">importing STEP files</a>.
+If you're working with an STL, you can easily convert them to STEP using <a href="https://www.autodesk.com/products/fusion-360/personal" target="_blank">Fusion 360</a>, or online converters (though I've had some format issues with these).

+Once you have a STEP file, follow the steps (ah!) shown in [example 17 TODO](http://google.fr).

 ---

 <a name="strength-test"></a>
 ## Strength test

-The enclosures should be strong enough for most enclosure needs, including guitar pedals (which endure stomping!)
+The enclosures should be strong enough for most needs, including guitar pedals (which experience regular stomping!)

-I've made to tests using <a href="https://www.amazon.de/dp/B09KL2JYT6" target="_blank">this PLA</a>:
+I conducted two tests using <a href="https://www.amazon.de/dp/B09KL2JYT6" target="_blank">this PLA</a>:
-- the first one was made with nothing supporting the SPST;
+- in the first test, the enclosure was constructed without any support beneath the SPST;
-- the second one had a small 'pillar' underneath it (see [example 13](#example-13) above), making it very solid with reasonable use.
-(If you PCB design is flexible, you can plan for a small hole to allow the pillar to support the bottom of the SPST.)
+- for the second test, a small 'pillar' was added underneath the SPST (see [example 13](#example-13) above), making it very solid (if you don't plan to stand on top of it).

-You can find the code used to generated the STLs [here](./examples/strength_test_enclosures.py).
+The code used to generate the STLs for these tests can be found here. [here](./examples/strength_test_enclosures.py).

 | ![TODO!](./docs/img/strength-test-with-support.jpg) | ![TODO!](./docs/img/strength-test-without-support.jpg) |
 |:------------------------------------:|:-------------------------------------:|